cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 Layers L1-L3 are called *media layers*, and they are responsible of transfering the data to the intended destination.
 Layers L4-L7 are called *host layers*, and they are responsible for accurate data delivery between end users.

+A Meshtastic node, set to *Repeater Mode*, does need only Media layers (L1-L3) to be able to route Meshtastic mesh packets.
+This applies only, if the packet is routed within the same physical layer.
+When the routing process do need the a physical layer to be changed from one type to another, then the Meshtastic node needs also layers four and five (L4-L5), to be able to accomplish the routing task.

 ## Layered operations

 **WHAT**